The Texas Renaissance Festival

 Aside from the fair grounds, the festival also has over 200 acres of camping grounds.
 They offer a shuttle service, although it's within walking distance from the festivities, porta-potties and permanent bathroom facilities, and two convenience stores.
 There's a family friendly area, with bonfires and kids activities, and then there's TRF After Dark.
 If you've ever been to a renaissance festival, you'll know there are a lot of people who go there to let their inner drunken wench out.
 This is the place for you.
 It's has a separate admission price, offers live music and of course, more bonfires.

-Fanciful entertainers like this can be found throughout the grounds |
+Fanciful entertainers like this can be found

 Comments